Shazam2morrow/hacktips/Web/race-condition/race-condition.md

 Sending parallel requests with different values to a single endpoint can sometimes trigger powerful race conditions.

+Email address confirmations, or any email-based operations, are generally a good target for single-endpoint race conditions.
+Emails are often sent in a background thread after the server issues the HTTP response to the client, making race conditions more likely.

-If you have an application where users are invited over email and some user has a pending invite to be an administrator for the site, but they have not yet created an account.
+If you have an application where users are invited over email and some user has a pending invite to be an administrator for the site, but they haven't yet created an account.
 Therefore, any user who successfully claims this address will automatically inherit admin privileges.
 The basic idea is to send parallel requests with different values (for example, email addresses) to the endpoint updating email to trigger the race condition.
 If you are lucky enough you can find out that a confirmation link or OTP were sent to a different email address that is different from the original.

-For example the confirmation link for user A can be sent to the email address of user B and vice versa.

-Email address confirmations, or any email-based operations, are generally a good target for single-endpoint race conditions.
-Emails are often sent in a background thread after the server issues the HTTP response to the client, making race conditions more likely.

 #### Partial construction race conditions